 This tells us that the exception was raised while trying to read the longword at fffffa80`60cab028.

-A common case is that the PTE is zero, meaning the address has not been defined at all.
+A common case is that the PTE is zero, meaning the address is not defined at all, and likely (but not absolutely) never has been.
 Another case that !pte can clarify is an attempt to write to a read-only page.

 6: kd> !pte fffffa80`60cab028 VA fffffa8060cab028 PXE at FFFFF6FB7DBEDFA8 PPE at FFFFF6FB7DBF5008 PDE at FFFFF6FB7EA01830 PTE at FFFFF6FD40306558 contains 000000000224F863 contains 0000000002251863 contains 0000001341058863 contains 0082A73400000000 pfn 224f ---DA--KWEV pfn 2251 ---DA--KWEV pfn 1341058 ---DA--KWEV not valid PageFile: 0 Offset: 82a734 Protect: 0

 (You really need a wide-screen display for debugging x64!)
 “Not valid” over there underneath the PTE explains why the reference to this address raised an exception: The “valid” bit—bit 0 in the PTE—is clear.
 (Some refer to this as the “page resident” bit, or the “page present” bit.
 I have to agree that these are more evocative terms, if less succinct.)
-Any reference to memory that goes through a PTE (or PDE, or etc.) with this bit clear will incur a page fault.
+Any reference to memory that goes through a PTE (or PDE, or etc… we tend to just call them all PTEs, for convenience) with this bit clear will incur a page fault.

 The bugcheck parameters show that the exception was raised at IRQL 2.
 Of course, page faults at IRQL 2 or above are forbidden and result in a bugcheck.